SAP Analytics Cloud Predictive Planning – Frequently Asked Questions

 Question: I am a SAP Analytics Cloud customer.
 Do I need a specific license to leverage Smart Predict or Predictive Planning?

-Answer: Smart Predict and Predictive Planning capabilities are available on SAP Analytics Cloud Cloud Foundry deployments, based on the world region, the hyperscaler can be AWS (Amazon Web Services) or Alibaba Cloud.
+Answer: Smart Predict and Predictive Planning capabilities are available on SAP Analytics Cloud Cloud Foundry deployments, based on the world region, the hyperscaler can be AWS (Amazon Web Services), Alibaba Cloud or others.
+These capabilities are not available on SAP Analytics Cloud Neo deployments.

 All new SAP Analytics Cloud subscriptions purchased in regions where a Cloud Foundry deployment option is available have Smart Predict provisioned as part of their subscription by default.